 Two Truths and a Lie

-Two Truths and a Lie is the classic icebreaker game in which one attempts to identify which of three statements is bogus.
+Two Truths and a Lie is a classic icebreaker game in which one attempts to identify which of three statements is bogus.

 Instructions: Have everyone sit in a circle.
 Each person prepares three statements, two of which are true and one of which is a lie.
 In any order, the person shares the three statements to the entire group.
 The object of the game is to figure out which statement a lie.
 The rest of the group votes on each statement, and the person reveals which one is the lie.